 Why have a product backlog

-- Acting as a single source of truth, linking to PRDs and engineering tickets, so that people can quickly dive into the details
+- Acting as a single source of truth – they link to PRDs and engineering tickets, so that people can quickly dive into the details.

-A good backlog improves the ROI on product and engineering activities.
+A good backlog increases the value product and engineering teams can deliver.
+They are:

 Bad examples of product backlogs